Getting into Botswana’s Okavango Delta can be awfully expensive.

 mokoro – dugout canoe; one mokoro, two mekoro

-sangoma – shaman? traditional healer? medicine man? communes with the ancestors
+sangoma – shaman? traditional healer? medicine man? says he communes with the ancestors

 mbira – thumb piano or thumb harp musical instrument